Skip to content ↓

 Phonics:

 The ‘Home Learning’ sheets, that come home at the end of each week, show you the sounds and words the children have been learning throughout the week.
-When we teach new graphemes we will send home the relevant flashcards (for you to keep) so you can practise with your child.
+Please continue to use the flashcards from this year at home to practise with our child.

 Spelling: